-The challenge for many who are interested in starting a podcast is that the technical know-how and logistics can seem overwhelming.
-While there is a lot to plan and do to start a podcast, it’s not difficult if you take it step by step.
+The challenge for many who are interested in starting a profitable podcast is that technical know-how and logistics can seem overwhelming.
+While there is a lot to plan and do to start a podcast, it’s not difficult if you take it step-by-step.

 What is the Goal for Your Podcast?

 Some home business owners podcast to compliment their existing business.
 For others, the podcast is their home business.
 Or maybe your goal is simply to have an online radio show as a hobby business.
 All are acceptable, but your end game goal will dictate some of the decisions you make along the way.

 What Topic Will You Cover?

 Like most other business ideas, narrowing your niche enough to be unique without making it too limited to support a long-term show, is the best way to pick your topic.
 For example, if you want to start a health and wellness podcast, pick a sub-topic or a specific market, such as clean eating or diets for middle age moms.

 This is where the target market comes in.
 Like any other home business or marketing strategy, you’ll save yourself a lot of time and money if you hone in on a market that wants what you’re offering.